ericsonga/APCSAReview/_sources/Unit7-ArrayList/topic-7-5-searching.rst

    single: binary search
    pair: search; binary

-How do you search for something in a phone book or dictionary that is in alphabetical order?
-If you're looking for something beginning with M, you wouldn't want to start with page 1.
-You would probably start somewhere in the middle of the book.
+How do you search for something in a phone book or dictionary that is in alphabetical or numerical order?
+If you're looking for something beginning with M or on page 100 in a 200 page book, you wouldn't want to start with page 1.
+You would probably start looking somewhere in the middle of the book.
 This is the idea behind **binary search**.

 If your array or list is already in order (sorted), it’s faster to find an element using binary search.
 Binary search can only be used if the data is sorted.